How to increase C drive space in Windows Server 2012 r2?

-Step 1: Right-click the Windows icon on bottom left and select “Disk Management”, where you’ll see all connected disk partitions.
-Transfer all files in drive E to other partitions.
+Step 1: Press Windows + X keys together and select Disk Management in the list.
+Transfer all files in the contiguous partition (here is E:) to other place.
 Right-click drive E and select “Delete Volume…”, it will be changed to free Unallocated after deleting.

-Step 2: Right-click drive C and select “Extend Volume…”
+Step 2: Right-click C: drive and select “Extend Volume…”

 Extend Volume Wizard will be launched, click Next to continue.

-Step 4: Confirm the operation, click Finish to proceed.
+Step 3: Confirm the operation, click Finish to proceed.